Variables

 Type annotations

-statements usually include a type annotation.
-For literal right-hand sides type annotations are optional:
+Assignment expressions usually include a type annotation.
+For literal right-hand sides, type annotations are optional:

 list_of_ints = []Int{1, 1, 2, 3, 5}; ...